KHDimov20/Notadise/README.md

 ## ˚ʚ♡ɞ˚ About
 <p align = "center">
 Notadise is an WebApp that can be used for taking notes.
-You can create, share and edit notes anytime!
+You can create, access and edit notes anytime!
 It has really simple and cozy interface that makes taking notes a piece of cake!! <br>
 </p>

 <hr>